Loading

 SRP provides dedicated infrastructure: Prickly Pear 69kV switchyard (for Meta), 230kV double-circuit transmission.
 Google 430+ MW carbon-free energy.
 SRP set new demand record.

 Present but has not organized into cohesive coalition or blocked any project.
 CyrusOne approved 4-3.
 Google DC received low marks from P&Z Board but was approved.
-Chandler (adjacent city) unanimously rejected a DC — signal effect.
+Chandler (adjacent city) unanimously rejected a DC — regional precedent event and regional spillover effect.

 PAD overlay requires City Council approval (discretionary).
 EdgeCore approved on consent agenda January 2024 (pre-Ordinance 5957).
 Post-5957, EdgeCore modification approved 6-0 in March 2026.
 Track record of efficient processing.